gadingnst/alecto-robot/README.md

 ## Code Structure
 - `main.cpp`: The main file that initializes the robot and runs the loop.
+- `TouchSensor.h` and `TouchSensor.cpp`: Contain the `TouchSensor` class with methods for detecting touch input.
 - `Robot.h` and `Robot.cpp`: Contain the `Robot` class with methods for controlling the servos.
 - `platformio.ini`: Configuration file for PlatformIO.